vd Brink Home Automations

 Home Assistant conditional CO2 text

-This creates a new sensor that shows a textual presentation of the current condition.
+This creates a new sensor that shows a text representation of the current condition.

 # Sourcecode by vdbrink.github.io